Telvc/academic/content/authors/admin/_index.md

 ---

 Welcome to my homepage!
 I am currently a master student at Duke University, in the Department of Statistical Science.
 Previously, I received a bachelor’s degree in Mathematics from Peking University.
 My research interests include machine learning theory, optimization and statistics in general.

+I am closely working with Prof. Zhuoran Yang and Prof. Ethan X. Fang on game theory and reinforcement learning, and with Prof. Anru Zhang on high-dimensional inference.
 {style="text-align: justify;"}